jax-ml/jax/jax/experimental/jax2tf/g3doc/primitives_with_limited_support.md

   both arguments less or equal to 0 for `igammac`) JAX returns `NaN` and TF returns 0 or JAX returns 1 and TF returns `NaN`.

+  * `integer_pow` does not have the right overflow behavior in compiled mode for int32 and int64 dtypes.
+Additionally, the overflow behavior for floating point and complex numbers produces `NaN`s and `+inf`/`-inf` differently in JAX and TF.

   * `erf_inv` is converted to `tf.math.erfinv` with discrepancies at
   undefined points (< -1 or > 1): At undefined points with dtype float32 JAX
   returns `NaN` and TF returns `+inf` or `-inf`.